 We all know that an extra hot oven does wonderful things to chicken, but did you also know that it has the same transformative effect on citrus?
 And isn’t it also wonderful that sunny citrus fruit comes into season right smack in the middle of winter, just when we need a little brightening.
 This roasted chicken with allspice and citrus not only cheers me, but actually helped to warm a very nippy kitchen today.
 I’d say it’s the perfect dinner to lead the charge into January.

 Like the vast majority of dishes I share here, this one is super quick and easy, in fact the hardest part by far is cleaning the baking sheet afterwards.
 Be sure to line it with parchment or foil because the natural sweetness of the citrus glaze will caramelize right onto the pan.
 In other words, what makes it especially delicious also makes it a holy terror to clean up.
 I love this beautiful chicken, I could eat it every night for the entire month.
 It’s not quite a 30-minute meal, but it’s darn close.
 It’s also a one pan wonder, the chicken gets nice and crispy golden without any pre-browning.

 I don’t bother to rinse the chicken beforehand, I like it to be as dry as possible because that helps the sauce cling to the meat, and it helps everything get nice and crispy in the oven.
 The practice of rinsing raw chicken is outmoded and isn’t necessary.
-In fact rinsing can actually spread any potential germs, which the heat of the oven will take care of anyway.
-So skip the messy rinsing, your chicken will be the better for it.
+In fact studies have found that rinsing can actually spread germs, rather than control them.
+And the heat of the oven will take care of any potential bacteria anyway.
+So skip the messy rinsing, your chicken will be the crispier for it.